Infertility On The Rise?

 By Dr. Patrick Lovegrove Medically Reviewed by Lindsay Langley, BSN, RN, CHT

 In the United States, approximately 10% of couples are infertile, and the number could be as high as 8-12% worldwide.
-With rising infertility rates, and the culpability pointing to factors such as environmental toxin exposure, genetically modified organisms (GMOs) and water contamination, the data looks grim for the next generation.
+With infertility on the rise, and the culpability pointing to factors such as environmental toxin exposure, genetically modified organisms (GMOs), and water contamination, the data looks grim for the next generation.
 But that’s not the whole story.

-Obesity is a multi-factorial condition where environmental, genetic, and psychosocial factors also contribute to infertility.
-Since toxins are stored in adipose tissues, an obese individual must also deal with the downstream effect of increased inflammation on the male genital tract and lowered testosterone production, which causes a lower total sperm count, poor sperm quality and motility.
+Obesity is a multi-factorial condition where environmental, genetic, and psychosocial factors also contribute to infertility on the rise.
+Since toxins are stored in adipose tissues, an obese individual must also deal with the downstream effect of increased inflammation on the male genital tract and lowered testosterone production, which causes a lower total sperm count, poor sperm quality, and motility.
 There is a significant amount of research supporting weight loss through diet and exercise, quitting smoking, and reducing alcohol, sugar, and food additive consumption all as effective ways to improve fertility in men.
 Specific supplements have also shown real promise for male fertility– it’s not just the ladies that should be thinking about prenatal vitamins.

 5 Tips to Support Male Reproductive Health

 - Address factors contributing to low testosterone levels